 Remember that the forecast will get more accurate the closer you get to launch date.

-If your school is in a location where you are very unlikely to be able to get CAA permission (e.g. if you are close to an airport) please get in touch, as we may be able to suggest an alternative.
+Your school may be in a location where you are very unlikely to be able to get CAA permission (e.g. if you are close to an airport) so that you have to consider launching from elsewhere.

 Science Tasks: As well as sending a camera and GPS tracker up with the balloon, something fairly light can be sent up as well.
 This is an ideal opportunity for a science project.
 You could send up instruments to measure temperature, pressure etc. or you could test a design – could you protect an object from the cold temperatures in the stratosphere (in which case you’ll need a max/min thermometer in there too), or from the extra UV in the atmosphere, or from the impact on landing and general buffeting on the way up?